tensorflow/serving/tensorflow_serving/g3doc/tutorials/performance.md

 guide to understand the underlying behavior of your model's computation on inference requests, and use this guide to iteratively improve its performance.

+!!!
+Note
-Note: If the following quick tips do not solve your problem, please read the longer discussion to develop a deep understanding of what affects TensorFlow Serving's performance.
+	If the following quick tips do not solve your problem, please read the longer discussion to develop a deep understanding of what affects TensorFlow Serving's performance.

 ## Quick Tips